 Audit scope We performed an audit of the complete financial information of the Group and parent company.
+Clydesdale Bank PLC is the most significant component in the Group.

 Key audit matters Impairment of loans

 Revenue recognition - Effective interest rate method of accounting

 Value of unquoted pension assets

 Transaction related matters

 Access management

-Materiality Overall Group materiality of £32m which represents 5% of the profit before tax adjusted for non-recurring items.
+Materiality Overall Group materiality of £31m which represents 5% of the profit before tax adjusted for non-recurring items.